IEEEUCR/Pennant/readme.md

 To be specified

 ## Scheduler
 The scheduler is an offline user interface that lets you search and pick classes to build a term plan.
-For general design inspiration, see [Firehose](https://firehose.guide/), a scheduling program for MIT students.
 Exact design decisions are to be determined.

 ## Scope & Progress
 - [ ] Scrape the Schedule of Classes for a given term from Banner